joshjzhou/Sentiment-Solutions/README.md

 ## Demo Usage and Possible Errors

 When using the demo, [https://sentiment-solutions.herokuapp.com/](https://sentiment-solutions.herokuapp.com/), please note that the Twitter API only allows a certain number of calls to be made in a certain time frame (read more about it [here](https://blog.twitter.com/en_us/a/2008/what-does-rate-limit-exceeded-mean-updated.html)).
 Because of this, accounts with large number of folllowers/people following will exceed the rate limit and crash the application.
 Also, repeated requests and refreshes will crash the application as well.
-Additionally, any firewalls or restrictions set up on your internet may also crash the application (hinders the OAuth process), so it is recommended that when you use the demo to use a VPN.
+Additionally, any firewalls or restrictions set up on your internet may also crash the application (hinders the OAuth process), so it is recommended that you use a VPN when using the demo.

 ## Built With